 This kind of media is becoming common practice in the event marketing world, and most brands have some sort of immersive content.
 However, a new bevy of inexpensive 360 cameras, like the 360fly 4k, make it easy for almost anyone to create this kind of content.

 Many people believe that they also need to have their content in 3D, and while this is great, it is both expensive and hard to do well.
 Really, 90% of the immersive feel comes from the fact that you can look around in every direction.

 4. Use an Exit Reality VR Cube to transport your attendees.

-While the holodeck from Star Trek may still be science fiction, you’d be shocked to see how close we can actually get.
-Meeting Tomorrow has partnered with Exit Reality to bring you the world’s first turn-key VR experience designed especially for events, the VR Cube.
+While the holodeck from Star Trek may still be science fiction, you’d be shocked to see how close modern VR can actually get.

 Imagine being able to drop a time-machine, an amusement park ride, or a portal to another world into your event.
 Unlike 360 media, these are fully immersive experiences—when you move, the room moves with you—which is why these booths come with padded walls and an experiential guide.
 Choose from dozens of experiences to give your attendees, and watch the social shares grow.